When: 22 May 10.30-15.30

 The National Youth Jazz Orchestra wants to ‘level the playing field for jazz education’ so that young musicians from across the UK have equal opportunities to develop their talents.
 They have been running a Saturday school in London, the NYJO Academy, for decades and musicians who attend often go on to become professional musicians or study jazz at HE level.
 Whilst that’s great, we don’t think it’s fair that students in London & SE have an unfair advantage over those in other areas.

 So, the Regional Academies were born.
-NYJO are teaming up with Music Education Hubs to develop locally-run, nationally-supported regular jazz education activity that teaches young people the balance of skills that every jazz musicians needs – reading, improvisation, aural & ensemble skills.
+NYJO have teamed up with Cumbria Music Education Hub to offer this locally-run, nationally-supported regular jazz education activity that teaches young people the balance of skills that every jazz musicians needs – reading, improvisation, aural & ensemble skills.
 As well as working directly with the young musicians, we offer professional development for local music leaders and bring everyone together annually to share the great music making happening across the country.
 And Cumbria are one of the first Music Hubs to get involved.

 The National Youth Jazz Orchestra (NYJO) is a registered charity, and the UK’s pre-eminent provider of jazz education.